sunjit10/api/graphql/graphql-apollo.md

 ### Query Variables

+From the above example, we get the entire dataset for each entity vs the ability to query individual item.

-To access a specific Review (single item), you would modify
+To access a specific Review (single item), you would use `Query Variables`

+This requires changes to the `type Query` so that it also accepts a single entry point, like ability to ask data for a specific review as well as a resolve function needs to be added that supports a specific review.

+First: Changes to Query parameter:

 ```
 type Query {